jana410/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive website is less flexible, and fully responsive is flexible enough and is compatible with most devices.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first = progressive enhancement, mobile first strategy, starts smallest then work upwards to adapt bigger resolution.

+desktop first =graceful degradation, working downwards/ to scaledown. working on desktop first then gradually scale down to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+62.5% = 6rem

 4. How would you describe preprocessing to someone new to CSS?

+Pre processing, can sound intimidating at first, specially at first encounter.
+Like any new learning content or chapter of the lesson, to get a better understand of pre processors, is by practice and time.
+Pre processing, is a shorter way, and can be a lot more convenient once the individual gets used to the structure of preprocessors.
+Nesting the css properties in a similar way of how html is structured.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+One of my favorite concepts in pre processors is being able to nest my css properties in the same order as html, and ofcorse being able to create variables, to shorten the hassle of copying and pasting existing long lines of code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.